 Most bathrooms in accessible rooms have been fitted with appropriate adaptations including walk-in showers, drop down shower seats, anti-slip flooring, grab rails, shower seats, height adjustable sinks, and Clos-o-Mat toilets.
 You can see below for examples of our accessible rooms.

-The Residential Life Team
+The Residential Community Team

 The Residential Community Team is formed of the Head of Residential Community, six dedicated Residential Community Coordinators, two administrators and 92 Residential Community Assistants who are there to provide a variety of support channels and ensure your stay in the residences is a pleasant and uninterrupted experience.